pswaux/c-programming-modern-approach/README.md

 </p>

-This repository contains my own solutions to programming projects (not exercises) in this book.
+This repository contains my own solutions to programming projects (not exercises) in this book.\
-Because of the Chapters 14, 18, and 24 don't have the programming projects, those chapters have been skipped.
+Because of the Chapters 14, 18, and 24 don't have the programming projects, these chapters have been skipped.

 My system is 64-bit Fedora-35 running GCC 11.3.1.
 I used Vim as an editor and CLI to compile programs.

 Disclaimer: I didn't graduate from any computer or related field.
-I'm not even a professional programmer.
+I'm not even a professional programmer.\
             Beware that if you want to use my codes. :)

 ## Some compiler commands